Mixed Nuts for Charcuterie

 Flavor Profile

-Natural oils from almonds and macadamia nuts create a smooth, creamy mouthfeel that complements fatty cured meats
+From roasted almonds and macadamia nuts, providing creamy depth that complements savory cured meats

 Seasonality